abouchard-ds/QA.d/README.md

 ## Presentation

-QA.d (**Q**uantitative **A**nalysis **d**ataset) is a small project consisting of bash scripts to automatically download historical stock data as CSV/JSON files.
+QA.d (**Q**uantitative **A**nalysis **d**ataset) is a small project consisting of bash scripts to automatically create a dataset by downloading historical stock data as CSV/JSON files.

 A dataset created with this program can be of a sizable amount.
 If you take all Canadian and American stocks without exclusion (debentures, warrants, preferred shares, etc.) you could get approximately 4gb of data (**~16,000 individual files and a big file of 3gb containing 44,500,000 observations**).

 ## Objective
 The project is about generating a large amount of data related to each other in multiple files and/or one big file.
-The goal is to create a dataset so I can work from there with other tools.
+More specifically:

-- this is a bash scripting project; exploring the limitations and benefits
+- this is a bash scripting project; exploring the limitations and benefits of bash;
-- nothing is faster than base OS level stuff, if it can be done relatively simply with the base, why do it differently?
+- nothing is faster than base OS level: if it can be done relatively simply with the base, why do it differently;
-- the goal is simulating big data stuff: ingestion, data wrangling/munging, simulating ETLs once you have all those files
+- the goal is simulating big data stuff: ingestion, data wrangling/preprocessing, simulating ETLs;
-- practice parralel processing (xargs, parralel,...) on multiple files
+- practice parralel processing (xargs, parralel,...) on multiple files;
-- practice with multiples files in Python and R or both (py2R, feather)
+- practice with multiples files in Python and R or both (py2R, feather);
-- load those files into an HDFS (hadoop distributed file system)
+- load those files into an HDFS (hadoop distributed file system);
-- maybe you want to practice Excel at its maximum capacity
+- maybe you want to practice with Excel at its maximum capacity;
-- importing data in a database, exploring external tables and so on
+- importing data in multiple database engine, exploring external tables and so on;
-- doing something uncommon (you always see this done in python and R)
+- doing something uncommon (you'll always see this done in python and R, which are slower and need installation);
-- the data is real, you could take financial decisions too
+- transaction benchmarking, hardware/os testing, statistical analysis, machine learning algorithms;

-Used to test some database external tables features, transaction benchmarks, ETLs, statistical analysis, machine learning algorithms.
-Another use case could be to experiment on changing the file from 1 file per stock to 1 file per day.
+- the data is real, you could take financial decisions with it.

 ## Features